JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 In Azure Functions you have two primary local storage directories available to you: **D:\Home** and **D:\Local**.

 **D:\Home** is your persistent area where files are kept between multiple runs.
 It is backed by an Azure storage account.
-The code for your azure function is stored in this location, generally in `D:\home\site\wwwroot\<functionname\`
+The code for your azure function is stored in this location, generally in `D:\home\site\wwwroot\<functionname\`.
+The first 1GB of this storage is included in the Consumption plan, and is primarily meant for your source code and related libraries/resources, not for data storage.

 **D:\Local** is where temporary files are stored and are not persistent between multiple function instances.
+The default consumption plan gives you *500MB of temp space* to work with per instance, but the dedicated plans give over 100GB.
 You can use this area to store files that are specific to a run, for instance temporary data you've downloaded from another source or data you want to dump out.
 Keep in mind that these files may or may not be present depending on if your next function run started on the same instance or not (which depends on the type of App Service plan you chose), so ensure if you write scripts that write to the temp that you overwrite anything in place, and optionally clean up any temp files you use, so that you don't get junk from one run affecting another run.

 ### Special Azure Functions Directories